 To put the site into a geographical and historical context the Llangollen Canal (Welsh: Camlas Llangollen) is a navigable canal crossing the border between England and Wales.
 The waterway links Llangollen in Denbighshire, north Wales, with Hurleston in south Cheshire, via the town of Ellesmere, Shropshire.
 The name, which was coined in the 1980s, is a modern designation for parts of the historic Ellesmere Canal and the Llangollen navigable feeder, both of which became part of the Shropshire Union Canals in 1846.

 The building will replace a marquee which has been erected as a temporary measure.
 The marquee is located to the south of Whittington Wharf Narrowboats, however due to the power lines it would not be possible to erect the proposed building in this location.
 The building has been proposed to the east of the existing buildings in order to allow easy access to the boats on the canal.
 It is considered that the proposed unit has been appropriately located adjacent to an existing building whilst being within close proximity to the canal.
-Subject to the canal being appropriate in colour it is considered that the siting, scale an design are acceptable in this instance.
+Subject to the building being appropriate in colour it is considered that the siting, scale an design are acceptable in this instance, and permission was duly granetd.

 If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please contact us and we will be only too happy to talk through any questions or development proposals you may have.